cmc-corpora/cmc-corpora.github.io/content/project/cmc-corpora2021/index.md

 ---

-The 8th edition of the Conference on Computer-Mediated Communication (CMC) and Social Media Corpora will take place in Nijmegen, the Netherlands on Thursday 28 - Friday 29 October 2021.
+The 8th edition of the Conference on Computer-Mediated Communication (CMC) and Social Media Corpora took place in Nijmegen, the Netherlands on Thursday 28 - Friday 29 October 2021.

-CMC2021 is the 8th edition of an annual conference series dedicated to the development, analysis, and processing of corpora of computer-mediated communication (CMC) and social media for research in the humanities.
-The conference brings together language-centred research on CMC and social media in linguistics, communication sciences, media studies, and social sciences with research questions from the fields of corpus and computational linguistics, language and text technology, and machine learning.
-Because of the global COVID-19 pandemic, the conference will take place in hybrid form: you can choose to attend online or in person.
+CMC2021 was the 8th edition of an annual conference series dedicated to the development, analysis, and processing of corpora of computer-mediated communication (CMC) and social media for research in the humanities.
+The conference brought together language-centred research on CMC and social media in linguistics, communication sciences, media studies, and social sciences with research questions from the fields of corpus and computational linguistics, language and text technology, and machine learning.
+Because of the global COVID-19 pandemic, the conference took place in hybrid form.